kaicarver/scrape/README.md

 window.open('data:text/csv;charset=utf-8,' + escape(urls.join('\n')));
 ```

 But what is it trying to do?
+Give a man a scrape, he'll scrape for a day.
+But I wish to be taught how to scrape...

 This other page gives the same code, with no more explanation of what we are trying to do: